A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 Ida Zimsen

-This appealing bookstore-café-gift shop has such an unassuming exterior that even though it’s right in the center of the downtown area, I managed to ignore it until my last day in Reykjavik.
-About half the books are in Icelandic and half in English.
+This appealing bookstore-café-gift shop has such an unassuming exterior that though it’s right in the center of the downtown area, it may be easy to miss it.
+About half the books are in Icelandic and half are in English.

-This place manages to be both expansive and cozy at the same time, including charming books and bookish gifts for children, and a nice table area to have coffee or work on one’s laptop (with coffee, of course).
-There’s also a menu of light fare and pastries.
+This place manages to be both expansive and cozy at the same time, including charming books and bookish gifts for children, and a nice table area to have coffee or work on one’s laptop.
+There’s also a menu of light fare, coffee, and pastries.
 The photo above doesn’t nearly do it justice, nor do many of the photos online.
 So I guess I’ll have to return, and take some better shots!
 Vesturgata 2a, Grófin, 101 Reykjavík.

 Mal og Menning